openhab/openhab-docs/installation/index.md

 ## Additional Steps

-After you got openHAB 2 set up and running, there are a few additional setup steps you should consider:
+After you got openHAB 2 set up and running, there are a few additional setup steps you should consider.
+If you chose to install openHABian, best idea is to simply browse the [menu options to install additional tools]({{base}}/installation/openhabian.md#optional-components).

+Either way, consider to
--   Configure a network share on your openHAB host device and mount it locally: [Linux Samba Share](linux.html#network-sharing), Windows file sharing, ...
+-   Configure a network share on your openHAB host device and mount it to your local box: use [Linux Samba Share](linux.html#network-sharing) to share

--   Install the [Eclipse SmartHome Designer](designer.html) on your local machine, to manage your (remote) configuration files.
+-   Install an [editor](editor.html) such as VS code extensions on your local machine to manage your configuration files on the openHAB host.
-    The designer comes with built-in support for the openHAB syntax and elements.
+-   Setup a [backup concept] such as [this one](https://github.com/openhab/openhabian/blob/master/docs/openhabian-amanda.md) from openHABian

 ## Getting started

-With the openHAB 2 distribution up and running, you should now continue with the [Beginner Tutorial]({{base}}/tutorials/beginner) or by working on your own configuration.
+With the openHAB 2 distribution up and running, you should now continue with the [Beginner Tutorial]({{base}}/tutorials/beginner) or by creating your own configuration.
+Check out the openHAB demo setup files as starter templates.

 ## Help